Tiny Turtle Graphics Interpreter

 sp -= depth + 1;

-}A global variable surface is shared by
+A global variable surface is shared by

 turtleapplication.c and turtle.y.
-It is
+It

-initialized in turtleapplication.c.
+is initialized in turtleapplication.c.

 The runtime routine has its own cairo context.
-This is different from
+This is

-the cairo in the GtkDrawingArea instance.
-The runtime routine draws a
+different from the cairo in the GtkDrawingArea instance.
+The

-shape on the surface with the cairo context.
-After runtime
+the cairo context.
+After runtime routine returns to

-routine returns to run_cb, run_cb adds the
+run_cb, run_cb adds the GtkDrawingArea

-the surface to the surface in the GtkDrawingArea
+surface to the surface in the GtkDrawingArea

 object.

-turtle.y has two functions init_cairo and
+turtle.y has two functions

-destroy_cairo.
+init_cairo and destroy_cairo.

 Cairo provides a transformation which is an affine transformation.
 It transforms a user-space coordinate (x, y) into a device-space coordinate (z, w).

-The function init_cairo gets the width and height of the
+The function init_cairo gets the width and

-surface (See the program below).
+height of the surface (See the program below).

 You can determine a, b, c, d, p and q by substituting the numbers above for x, y, z and w in the equation above.
 The solution of the simultaneous equations is: